ScottQuinn144/project-two/README.md

 ## **Features**

 ### JavaScipt
 - The script I created has 2 functions that organise and run the two main asspects of the page.
-1 function is for the working clock and the other is for the timezone the user is in.
+The first function is for the working clock and the second is for the timezone the user is in.

 ### HTML and CSS
-Basic, simply to follow yet effective.
+Basic, simply to follow and effective.
 My goal was to create effective and clean code in the shortest possible code.
 This optimization is a skill I am learning and this project begins this operation.

 ## **Bugs**
 <ul>